tamhanepd/tamhanepd.github.io/_pages/cv.md

 CONFERENCES/WORKSHOPS
 ======
+- Star formation in the era of JWST (Delivered a talk), 2023
 - Compute Ontario Summer School: ML, Git and Deep Learning, 2022
 - Galaxy clusters 2022: Challenges and Cosmological perspectives (Delivered a talk), 2022